ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 * Confirm that you have a [My VMware](https://my.vmware.com){:external} user ID for which to download the required binary files to upgrade.
 If you don't, contact IBM Support with the upgrade support ticket ID.
 * Confirm that VUM is configured to reach https://www.vmware.com to download patches.
 If it can't be configured because of security policies, then you must manually download the most recent patch sets and upload them into VUM.
 For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmwaresolutions-vum-intro#vum-intro).

-### Preparing your jumpbox
+### Preparing your jump box
 {: #vc_vsphere_upgrade-prereq-jumpbox}

 As the {{site.data.keyword.cloud_notm}} client access VPN is limited to 512 Kbps, it is recommended that you take one of the following actions:
 * Provision an {{site.data.keyword.cloud_notm}} Windows 2012-2016 server Virtual Server Instance (VSI).
 * Set up a similar Windows VM on a separate vCenter Server environment within the same {{site.data.keyword.cloud_notm}} data center.
-This VM is used as a jumpbox into the vCenter Server instance for the upgrade and it allows you to download the binary files from https://my.vmware.com.
+This VM is used as a jump box into the vCenter Server instance for the upgrade and it allows you to download the binary files from https://my.vmware.com.
 While it is possible to place this VM on the vCenter Server instance that is being upgraded, it is not recommended.

-Complete the following steps to order a VSI jumpbox.
+Complete the following steps to order a VSI jump box.

-Skip the first step if you have a VSI jumpbox in your environment.
+Skip the first step if you have a VSI jump box in your environment.
 {:note}

 1. Order an hourly or monthly VSI from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){:external}.
 Order the following attributes: